 While as general best practice companies are recommended to encrypt all documents and data stored in digital formats rather than just sensitive information, some specific situations and systems for managing electronic documents require particular attention to data encryption.

-With a DMS on one hand, these document systems are managed by an in-house IT team, meaning that custom encryption systems and accompanying encryption keys can be implemented by companies themselves, rather than third-party vendors.
+With a DMS on one hand, these document systems are managed by an in-house IT team.
+This means that custom encryption systems and accompanying encryption keys can be implemented by companies themselves, rather than third-party vendors.

-Like managing the keys to unlock your front door, you only want to share these with those you trust, and similarly, encrypting an internally managed DMS in turn helps to secure a company’s data, documents, and other stored information and ensure it cannot be deciphered by an unauthorized third-party.
+Like managing the keys to unlock your front door, you only want to share these with those you trust.
+Similarly, encrypting an internally managed DMS in turn helps to secure a company’s data, documents, and other stored information.
+It ensures an unauthorized third-party cannot decipher it.